 NOTE: Medical documentation from a doctor supersedes this protocol.

 If your child is going to be absent from school, please call the school by 9:00 A.M. on the immediate day and report the reason for his/her absence K-2 (643-6106) and 3-6 (643-6206).
 An absence excuse must still be sent from home when your child returns to school.
 Please remember that regular and punctual attendance is essential for the optimum growth and development of students.

-For ease of your school communication, please access our Parent to School Communication Form.
+For ease of your school communication, please submit attendance notices through Parent Square.